thierrymoudiki/thierrymoudiki.github.io/_posts/2020-10-02-osic-kaggle.md

 2.Another way, the _quick and dirty_ one I'll present here, __considers each patient's case individually__.
-Age, sex, smoking status and the chest scan are not used, but the of measurement is.
+Age, sex, smoking status and the chest scan are not used, but the measurement week is.
 If we are only interested in forecasting the **FVC**, the approach will be fine.
 But if we want to understand how each one of the factors we previously described [influence the FVC](https://techtonique.github.io/teller/index.html), either individually or in conjunction, then the first approach is better.

 # 0 - Functions